Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 ### Large

-Recommended for deployments with high workload and large amount of data.
+Recommended for deployments with high workload and a large amount of data.

 | Module                      | CPU    | RAM, Gi | Storage, Gb |
 |-----------------------------|--------|---------|-------------|